CyberShifter/Using-Wireshark-to-Detect-am-DNS-Tunneling-Attack/README.md

 “In cybersecurity, sometimes the answer is hidden in the details, buried deep within network traffic data.”

 As a SOC Analyst, I’ve learned that the most revealing insights often lurk in the minutiae of network traffic data.
-This principle came to life during a recent challenge I tackled as part of the Practical SOC Analyst Course by [TCMSecurity](https://academy.tcm-sec.com/).
+This principle came to fruition during a recent challenge I addressed while freelancing for a company whose name I’ll keep confidential for privacy reasons.

 **Tools I Used**